AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 When formatting tooltips, we will use **.contentFormatter()** to adjust source of content and visual appearance.
-To control labels position we may use **.position()** method.
+To control labels position we may use **.position()** parameter.
 Here is a sample of two charts with the same data and different labels positions.

 {sample}BCT\_PieDoughnutChart\_07{sample}